A review of Cosumnes River College's grading policies and academic regulations:

 - Once elected, the academic renewal cannot be reversed.

 - Academic renewal is not intended for courses that are required and/or will be repeated.

-Students with questions regarding this policy should contact the Counseling office.
-Academic renewal petitions are initiated with a counselor.
+Students with questions regarding this policy or who want to initiate a petition should contact the Counseling office.

-For students to successfully complete their college work, regular class attendance is necessary, and students are expected to attend all sessions of classes in which they are enrolled (Los Rios Regulation R-2222).
+For students to successfully complete their college work, regular class attendance is necessary, and students are expected to attend all sessions of classes in which they are enrolled.
+See Los Rios Regulation R-2222.

-All students who remain enrolled in a class after the last day to withdraw (see the Academic Calendar) will be issued a letter grade for the course.
+All students who remain enrolled in a class after the last day to withdraw (see the academic calendar) will be issued a letter grade for the course.
 If a student has stopped attending but not dropped the class, the student may receive an F grade for the course on their permanent record.
-Exception to this policy involves completion of the Cosumnes River College Student Petition, with appropriate signatures and documentation of extenuating circumstances.
+Exception to this policy involves completion of the Student Petition, with appropriate signatures and documentation of extenuating circumstances.